aadenboy/Quanta/README.md

 To maintain readability, try to minimize the amount of upward traversals (`::`) you use.

 ## Types
-There are eight types available in a Quanta file: words, strings, numbers, booleans, none, colors, aliases, and flags.
+There are seven types available in a Quanta file: words, strings, numbers, booleans, none, aliases, and flags.

 ### Words
 Words are the most basic type, acting identically to a non-quoted string.
 These are the default—if a sequence of characters cannot correspond to another data type, it is a word.